 Religious beliefs by their nature are often closely held and deeply personal.
 It is not surprising, therefore, that disputes often arise over what religion to raise children in following the breakdown of the parents’ relationship.
 As Australian society becomes more diverse, this is an increasingly common issue being considered by the Courts in family law matters.

-Additionally, any parenting orders must be made with the best interests of the child being the paramount consideration.
 In determining the best interests of the child, matters that must be considered include the “maturity, sex, lifestyle and background (including lifestyle, culture and traditions) of the child and of either of the child’s parents”.
 It is generally considered that religious matters fall within the meaning of “culture and traditions”.

 But what if the parents can’t agree?